SFT

 train | Full training loop: load data, iterate, log, checkpoint. |

-save_checkpoint | Save a checkpoint at the given step. |
+save_checkpoint | Save a checkpoint at the given step.
+Returns the checkpoint folder path. |

 shutdown | Finish tracking. |